lhkpai/lhkpai.github.io/_pages/about.md

 **Sun Yat-sen University, School of Physics and Astronomy** | M.S. in Physics | Sep 2024 — Jun 2027
 Advisor: Prof. Xin Wang

-**Jinan University, School of Intelligent Science and Engineering** | B.S. in Electronic Information Science and Technology | Sep 2015 — Jan 2020
+**Jinan University, School of Intelligent Science and Engineering** | B.S. in Electronic Information Science and Technology

 ---